Yasminemfth/Yasminemfth/README.md

 ### 💼 Currently

 - 🚀 **Internship @ Amplegest** — applying my development skills in a professional environment in **Finance**
-- 🎓 Second-year student @ IIM Digital School
+- 🎓 Second-year student at IIM Digital School

 ---